joseluisq/tslint-config-standard-plus/README.md

 - :medal_sports: [tslint-eslint-rules](https://github.com/buzinas/tslint-eslint-rules) — __current dependency__
 - :medal_sports: [tslint-no-circular-imports](https://github.com/bcherny/tslint-no-circular-imports) — __current dependency__

-🚀See all rules in [tslint.json](./tslint.json) file and examples at [Printd](https://github.com/joseluisq/printd) or [Hyperapp Starter](https://github.com/joseluisq/hyperapp-starter) source code.
+🚀 See all rules in [tslint.json](./tslint.json) file and examples at [Printd](https://github.com/joseluisq/printd) or [Hyperapp Starter](https://github.com/joseluisq/hyperapp-starter) source code.

 ## Formatter

 Many of the rules set include formatting feature built-in.
-This repository contains a [VS Code User Workspace](https://code.visualstudio.com/docs/getstarted/settings) pre-configured that you can use in order to gain all rules sets benefits just saving your files (`ctrl + S`).
+This repository contains a [VS Code User Workspace](https://code.visualstudio.com/docs/getstarted/settings) pre-configured that you can use in order to gain all rule sets benefits just saving your files (`ctrl/cmd + S`).

 For more details, take a look at [.vscode](./.vscode) directory.